blt/blog-troutwine-us/source/2012/02/22/wrangling_servers_a_proper_foundation.html.markdown

 the exact happenings are documented in the module.
 Hopefully you noticed that `slugbuild::resource::authorized_key` requires you specify an ssh public key.
-This key, specifically, is for the root puppet master user to the 'slugbuild' user on the git node, that the puppet node might sync its slugs.
+This key, specifically, is for the root puppet master user to the 'slugbuild' user on the git node.
+Using this access, the puppet node's root will sync slugs.
 In `manifests/nodes/puppet.pp` add:

     # This key is generated so that the root user can pull source slugs from the
     # slugbuilder.
 Note, however, that the public key is _not_ automatically